dhmunro/dudley/README.md

     8d > B D 0d 0a 1a 0a   (8d 3e 42 44 0d 0a 1a 0a)

-The < variant makes the default byte order little endian (least significant byte first) while the > variant make the default byte order big endian.
+The < variant makes the default byte order little endian (least significant byte first) while the > variant makes the default byte order big endian.
 This may be overridden by an explicit > or < prefix for a summary block in the layout itself, so that the < or > may merely indicate the byte order of the machine writing the file rather than any contents.
 The first byte of the